 By the early eighties the American film market had enjoyed something of a 3D revival following the release of Comin’ at Ya! in 1981.
 Having first gained popularity thirty years earlier with a variety of B-movies, the format had laid dormant for several decades but just as low budget monster movies were making a comeback at the dawn of the eighties, so too was 3D.
 Other cheap pictures during this time to utilise the technology were Parasite and Metalstorm: The Destruction of Jared-Syn, both directed by B-movie icon Charles Band, while several noted franchises also explored the public’s newfound interest in 3D with Jaws and Amityville.
 With both of these embracing the technology for their third instalment, Friday the 13th followed suit when Part 3 was released during the height of the 3D revival.
 As its poster promised, this movie offered ‘a new dimension in terror.’

 With Miner having delivered a sequel that had succeeded in drawing in audiences once again he was hired to direct the third chapter while Frank Mancusco Jr., the son of Paramount executive Frank Mancusco Sr., was brought on board as producer, having already served as an assistant on Part 2.
 With the studio abandoning plans to produce a Star Trek sequel in 3D, the technology was instead incorporated into the world of Friday the 13th, courtesy of pioneer Martin Jay Sadoff.
 ‘There was so much thought that went into this movie that people don’t realise.
 Nothing was an after-thought.
-Everything – the set design, the costumes – was done with 3D glasses on,’ explained Sadoff, who would bring another important element to the series.
-‘It is important to remember that, at the time, no one thought these movies would endure as long as they did, so Jason’s mask as really an aside.
+Everything – the set design, the costumes – was done with 3D glasses on,’ explained Sadoff, who would bring another element to the series.
+‘It is important to remember that, at the time, no one thought these movies would endure as long as they did, so Jason’s mask was really an aside.
 Anyway, there is a scene in the movie where Steve Miner plays a news reporter during a segment on TV and this was short very, very early on.
 It was actually done at the Samsung building on Wilshire and Le Brea.
 That is the birthplace of the hockey mask.’

 Our 3D expert Marty played hockey and one day brought in a goalie mask